Ned Blackhawk: Life

-Blackhawk served till 2011 on the Managing Board of the American Quarterly, the journal of the American Studies Association.
+Blackhawk served until 2011 on the Managing Board of the American Quarterly, the journal of the American Studies Association.
 In 2012 Blackhawk joined the Advisory Board of the International Museum for Family History.

+Blackhawk's 2023 book The Rediscovery of America: Native Peoples and the Unmaking of U.S. History, which depicts the history of Native Americans in the United States from European colonization to the present day, was well received and was awarded the 2023 National Book Award for Nonfiction.

+Ned is married to NYU professor of law, Maggie Blackhawk.